-Remark 4.2 (Gradient with respect to the input x).
-Notice that we as a by-product of backpropagation.
-Backpropagation computes the 3 gradient of the input activations to each layer \overline{v} because this is precisely 4 the gradient that is propagated downwards.
-So the gradient \overline{x} should not 5 be surprising, after all x is nothing but the input activation to the first layer.
-6 examples, i.e., input images which look like natural images to us humans 8 but contain imperceptible noise that gives a large value of \overline{x} .
-9
+- as a by-product of backpropagation.
+Backpropagation computes the - gradient of the input activations to each layer $\overline{v}$ because this is precisely - the gradient that is propagated downwards.
+So the gradient $\overline{x}$ should not - be surprising, after all x is nothing but the input activation to the first layer. - 7 This gradient is useful, you can use to find what are called adversarial - examples, i.e., input images which look like natural images to us humans - but contain imperceptible noise that gives a large value of $\overline{x}$ .